Who Is Jocelyn Bell Burnell?

-Astrophysicist Jocelyn Bell Burnell was born in Belfast, Northern Ireland, in 1943.
+Jocelyn Bell Burnell is a British astrophysicist and astronomer.
 As a research assistant, she helped build a large radio telescope and discovered pulsars, providing the first direct evidence for the existence of rapidly spinning neutron stars.
 In addition to her affiliation with Open University, she has served as dean of science at the University of Bath and president of the Royal Astronomical Society.
 Bell Burnell has also earned countless awards and honors during her distinguished academic career.

 Jocelyn Bell Burnell was born Susan Jocelyn Bell on July 15, 1943, in Belfast, Northern Ireland.
 Her parents were educated Quakers who encouraged their daughter’s early interest in science with books and trips to a nearby observatory.
 Despite her appetite for learning, however, Bell Burnell had difficulty in grade school and failed an exam intended to measure her readiness for higher education.